toppa/Shashin/readme.txt

 == Changelog ==

+= 3.2.6 =
+* Bug fix: album photos were being loaded multiple times if someone clicked an album thumbnail multiple times.
+Now only loads them once.
+* Bug fix: on rare occasions, album synchronizing resulted in photos being deleted and reloaded, which broke photo tags relying on the original ID numbers.
+I've made a change to the synchronizing process that should fix this.

 = 3.2.5 =
 * Bug fix: handle Picasa authkeys that includes hyphens
-* Workaround: WP 3.4.1 is returning 1.8.20 for the version of $wp_scripts->->query('jquery-ui-core'), which is not available through Googlel APIs.
+* Workaround: WP 3.4.1 is returning 1.8.20 for the version of $wp_scripts->->query('jquery-ui-core'), which is not available through Google APIs.
 The Shashin Tools screen relies on this, so hardcoded to 1.8.18 for now
 * Various internal improvements to ShashinDataObject and ShashinPhoto, driven by new unit tests

 = 3.2.4 =